Once we receive your complaint, we will:

 We will keep your details confidential, but in some cases, it may be obvious who has made the complaint.

-We will send a letter to you and to the person responsible for the light.
+We will send a letter to you and to the person responsible for the odour.

-The letter to the person responsible for the light will inform them of the alleged nuisance, and ask them to stop.
+The letter to the person responsible for the odour will inform them of the alleged nuisance, and ask them to stop.

-The letter to you will include light log sheets.
+The letter to you will include an odour log.

-If the light continues after we have written to the person responsible, you will need to keep the log for 14 days.
+If the odour continues after we have written to the person responsible, you will need to keep the log for 14 days.

 The log includes:

-- where in your property the light affects you
+- where in your property the odour affects you

 We will use the information on your log to:

-- help us to determine that the light is a statutory nuisance
+- help us to determine that the odour is a statutory nuisance

-- help us identify the best time to visit to witness the light
+- help us identify the best time to visit to witness the odour

-If the light is a statutory nuisance, we will serve an abatement notice.
-The notice means that the person responsible for the light must stop the nuisance.
+If the odour is a statutory nuisance, we will serve an abatement notice.
+The notice means that the person responsible for the odour has to stop.

-If the person responsible for the light does not stop, we will begin legal proceedings.
+If the person responsible for the odour does not stop, we will begin legal proceedings.
 We will notify you if we take legal proceedings, as we may have to reveal your identity.

-You can find more information about light nuisance on GOV.UK.
+You can find more information about odour nuisance on GOV.UK.